Recent and Upcoming Changes

 The Worklife Balance and Miscellaneous Provisions Act 2023, provides for 5 days paid leave for any employee, or employee's relevant or dependant person that has or is experiencing domestic violence and need time off work to access supports.
 Domestic violence leave shall consist of one or more days on which, but for the leave, the employee would be working in the employment concerned but shall not exceed 5 days in any period of 12 consecutive months.

-This support will come into effect in Autumn 2023 and the amount to be paid to employees will be as defined in the Worklife Balance and Miscellaneous Provisions Act 2023.
+This support will came into effect in Autumn 2023 and the 5 days will be paid.

 Separate to the usual flexible working arrangements or carers leave, The Worklife Balance and Miscellaneous Provisions Act 2023 provides for the right for relevant parents and carers to request flexible working arrangements for caring purposes.